SeTar-Bot/discord-utils/README.md

 #### AutoPublish
 > Publish any created Message on the Channel (you can specify the author(s) too)

+ - Notice: Pass Your Discord Client before you handle all your events.
 ```js
 // ESM
 import UtilClient from "@setar/utils"